 Exhibit loan policy

-The Stanford University Libraries will lend materials from its collections to recognized institutions, such as libraries and museums, provided they have established exhibition programs and professional staff qualified to handle the materials requested.
+Stanford Libraries will lend materials from its collections to recognized institutions, such as libraries and museums, provided they have established exhibition programs and professional staff qualified to handle the materials requested.
 Materials are not loaned to individuals.
 This loan policy has been established to ensure the safety and security of the objects in Stanford’s collections.
-Traveling exhibitions will be considered, but the Library reserves the right to limit the loan to the original venue and a facilities report will be required from all venues on the tour.
+Traveling exhibitions will be considered, but the Libraries reserve the right to limit the loan to the original venue.
+In addition, a facilities report will be required from all venues on the tour.

 Each loan request is judged on its own merits and the final decision to loan an item(s) is based on the following criteria:

 - The nature and length of the exhibition.

 - The anticipated need of the item(s) for the Libraries’ own research or exhibition purposes.

 - The complexity of installation and need for Libraries’ staff to be present and able to travel.

 Some objects in the Libraries’ collections are not available for loan, including those judged too fragile or too environmentally sensitive to travel.

 Specific cost details associated with the loan will be outlined for the borrower as part of the loan agreement.